Word Counter guide

 The Word Counter helps writers, students, site owners, and editors understand the size of a draft before publishing.
 It is especially useful when a tool, class, search snippet, or platform has a practical length target.

-The formula in plain language
+The logic in plain language

 In plain language: The tool splits plain text into word-like groups, counts the surrounding text structure, and estimates reading time at about 200 words per minute.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the tool page show a complete input and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 • The headline number is the word count.